josueazocar/Proyecto-JSonic/README.md

 # J-SONIC

+Este proyecto es un juego de fans desarrollado con fines educativos como parte de un curso universitario.
+No está afiliado, respaldado, ni es oficial de SEGA o Sonic Team.
+Todos los derechos de los personajes, nombres, sonidos y música originales de Sonic son propiedad de SEGA y/o Sonic Team.
+Este proyecto no tiene fines de lucro ni comerciales.

+This project is a fan game developed for educational purposes as part of a college course.
+It is not affiliated with, endorsed by, or officially licensed by SEGA or Sonic Team.
+All rights to Sonic characters, names, sounds, and original music are owned by SEGA and/or Sonic Team.
+This project is non-profit and non-commercial.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an empty `ApplicationListener` implementation.